1938 – Simms, Robert

 Family History Researched by Paul Burkitt:

 Robert Simms was born in North Leverton with Habblesthorpe, Nottinghamshire in 1881.
 His parents were Robert Simms (1857 – 1923) and Emma Adamson (1860 – 1937).
 On the 1891 Census, Robert aged 10 was living with his parents and four siblings in North Leverton with Habblesthorpe, a village north east of Retford.
 The village name is the longest in England and the second longest in Europe, behind a Welsh village.
 In 1906 he married Mary Davies (1887 – 1973) in the Chesterfield registration district.
-Robert and Mary had seven children between 1906 and 1915: Emma, Olive, Elizabeth, George, Muriel, Lillian, Gordon Isaiah.
+Robert and Mary had eight children between 1906 and 1915: Emma, Olive, Elizabeth, George, Muriel, Lillian, Bessie, Gordon Isaiah.
 On the 1911 Census, Robert was living with his wife and first four children at 82 Scarsdale Street in Carr Vale.
 Robert was employed as a coal miner – hewer.
 At the time of the disaster on the 10th May 1938, Robert was living with his family at 21 The Square, Poolsbrook.
 He was employed as a contractor.

 He was buried in Bolsover cemetery on 14th May 1938.
 The Sheffield Independent reported on the funeral –